A local Torelli theorem for log symplectic manifolds: Calculus on normal crossings divisors

-We shall fix once and for all a normal crossings divisor on $\X$, which we denote by $\bdX \subset \X$.
 For the sake of exposition, we shall assume throughout that $\bdX$ is simple, meaning that all its irreducible components are smooth, and the intersection of any collection of distinct irreducible components is transverse.